 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS ANT OUTGO

 The information relating to Conservation of Energy TechnologyAbsorption and Foreign Exchange Earnings and outgo as required under Section 134(3)(m) ofthe Act read with the Companies (Accounts) Rules 2014 is annexed and forms part of thisreport as ANNEXURE Rs F'.

 Details of Loans Guarantees and Investments covered under theprovisions of Section 186 of the Act are given in the notes to the Financial Statements.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 All the related party transactions that were entered into during thefinancial year were on arm's length basis and in the ordinary course of business.
 Duringthe year under review there were no materially significant related party transactionsincluding arm's length transactions; hence disclosure in Form AOC - 2 is not required.

 The complete details with respect to contracts or arrangements withrelated parties as required to be given under the Act and Part C of Schedule V of ListingRegulations is given in the Rs Corporate Governance Report'.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Your Directors look forward to your continued support in our efforts to grow togetherand enhance health through delivery of quality products.
+Your directors look forward to your continued support in theirefforts to grow together and promote health through delivery of quality products ataffordable price.

 | ||For and on behalf of Board of Directors |